sogeuni/contents/abs/commands/internal-commands-and-builtins.md

 **hash [cmds]**

-Records the _path_ name of specified commands -- in the shell _hash table_ [^8] -- so the shell or script will not need to search the [[internal-variables#^PATHREF|$PATH]] on subsequent calls to those commands.
+Records the _path_ name of specified commands -- in the shell _hash table_ [^8] -- so the shell or script will not need to search the [[another-look-at-variables#^PATHREF|$PATH]] on subsequent calls to those commands.
 When **hash** is called with no arguments, it simply lists the commands that have been hashed.
 The -r option resets the hash table.

 **bind**